List of EastEnders characters introduced in 2016: Mark Fowler Jnr

-Mark Fowler, played by Ned Porteous, is the son of Grant Mitchell (Ross Kemp) and Michelle Fowler (Susan Tully/Jenna Russell).
+Mark Fowler Jnr, played by Ned Porteous in 2016 and Stephen Aaron-Sipple from 2026 onwards, is the son of Grant Mitchell (Ross Kemp) and Michelle Fowler (Susan Tully/Jenna Russell).
 He appears in 13 episodes between 11 August and 9 September 2016.
+On 17 January 2026, it was announced that Mark would be returning to the show, with the role recast to Stephen Aaron-Sipple.
+Prior to this official announcement, Aaron-Sipple appeared as Mark in the show as part of a flash-forward episode on 1 January 2026, but was credited as "Man".

 Mark is born off-screen in 1996 after his parents have a one-night stand.
 Michelle only tells her brother, Mark Fowler (Todd Carty), who the father is, before emigrating to the United States.
 Michelle is unable to attend the funeral of her father, Arthur Fowler (Bill Treacher), when she gives birth to Mark.
 In 2016, Phil Mitchell (Steve McFadden) contacts Mark after finding a letter in his wife's Sharon Mitchell's (Letitia Dean) handbag, who is Michelle's best friend, from Michelle addressed to his and Grant's mother Peggy Mitchell (Barbara Windsor), who has since died, about Mark.
 Sharon and Martin Fowler (James Bye), Mark's uncle, worry about Grant learning the truth and convince Phil not to tell him, and Michelle has told Mark that Phil is lying because he is an alcoholic who hates her.
 However, Mark arrives at Martin's flat.
 Mark goes to see Phil and asks if what he said about Tim not being his real father is true, but Phil has agreed with Sharon to not reveal the truth, so he denies even speaking to Mark.
 Mark decides to stay in Walford to get to know his family.

 Mark is quick to join the market with Phil's ex-wife Kathy Sullivan (Gillian Taylforth), who is the aunt of Michelle, Mark and Martin, and makes fast friends with Shakil Kazemi (Shaheen Jafargholi), whom seems envious of Mark's popularity with women.
-Mark takes a liking to Courtney Mitchell (Alice Nokes), not knowing she's his half-sister, and both admit that they like each other.
+Mark takes a liking to Courtney Mitchell (Alice Nokes), not knowing she is his half-sister, and both admit that they like each other.
 Their cousin Louise Mitchell (Tilly Keeper) tells Sharon about them, prompting her and Michelle's cousin, Ian Beale (Adam Woodyatt), to find them.
 Sharon, Ian and Phil find out nothing happened between Mark and Courtney, but Sharon and Ian book him tickets to return home.
 Mark explains that he feels at home in Walford and feels a connection with Courtney.
 When Courtney is a victim of a break-in, Mark comforts her, but is then confronted by Grant who assumes Mark is attacking her.
 Grant learns that Mark is Michelle's son and shares passing comments of his dislike of her; Mark shares that the feeling is mutual.